Marin-Weigel/Roon-Web-Display/README.md

 Download ***display_ui.js*** for either orientation.

-It changes the default progress time bar color.
+It's used only to change the default progress time bar color.

 Additionally download ***display_ui.html*** file from the respective branch to match the orientation you desire.